keithasaurus/koda-validate/README.md

 ## Async Validation
-Because Koda Validate is based on simple principles, it's relatively straightforward to make it compatible with `asyncio`.
+Because Koda Validate is based on simple principles, it's straightforward to make it compatible with `asyncio`.
 All the built-in `Validator`s in Koda are asyncio-compatible -- all you need to do is call a `Validator` in this form `await validator.validate_async("abc")`, instead of `validator("abc")`.
 ```python